nogibjj/Ailina_Aniwan_Individual_Project_2/README.md

 [![CI](https://github.com/nogibjj/Ailina_Aniwan_Mini_Project_7/actions/workflows/CI.yml/badge.svg)](https://github.com/nogibjj/Ailina_Aniwan_Mini_Project_7/actions/workflows/CI.yml)
-# IDS706 - Mini Project 7 - Ailina Aniwan
+# IDS706 - Individual Project 2 - Ailina Aniwan

-## Package a Command-Line Tool in Rust
+## Rust CLI Binary with SQLite

 ## ✔️ Project Overview
-This project is a Rust-based command-line tool for performing basic SQL operations (Create, Read, Load, and Delete) on a SQLite database.
-It provides a straightforward CLI interface, allowing users to manage tables and data through simple commands.
-The tool leverages Rust’s `clap` library for command-line argument parsing, `rusqlite` for database interaction, and `csv` for data loading.
+This project is a Rust-based command-line tool for performing SQL operations (Create, Read, Update, Delete) on a SQLite database.
+It allows users to manage tables and interact with data through simple CLI commands.
+The project leverages Rust's `clap` library for command-line argument parsing, `rusqlite` for database interaction, and `csv` for data loading.

 ## ✔️ Project Requirements
-- Package a Python script with setuptools or a similar tool (We opted for Rust).
-- Include communication with an external or internal database (SQLite in this case).
-- Provide functionality and user guidance.
+- **Rust source code:** The code should comprehensively understand Rust's syntax and unique features.
+- **Use of GitHub Copilot:** In your README, explain how you utilized GitHub Copilot in your coding process.
+- **SQLite Database:** Include a SQLite database and demonstrate CRUD (Create, Read, Update, Delete) operations.
+- **Optimized Rust Binary:** Include a process that generates an optimized Rust binary as a GitHub Actions artifact that can be downloaded.
+- **README.md:** A file that clearly explains what the project does, its dependencies, how to run the program, and how GitHub Copilot was used.
+- **GitHub Actions:** A workflow file that tests, builds, and lints your Rust code.
+- **Video Demo:** A YouTube link in README.md showing a clear, concise walkthrough and demonstration of your CLI binary.

+## ✔️ GitHub Copilot Usage
+GitHub Copilot provided suggestions that accelerated development, including:
+- Generating efficient Rust syntax for database operations.
+- Structuring error handling patterns to improve code readability and reliability.
+- Offering boilerplate Rust functions for CRUD operations, reducing manual coding time.
+These contributions helped streamline development, especially for repetitive tasks and syntax checks.

 ## ✔️ Functionality and User Guide
 ### Prerequisites